 Updated:

-This FAQ has been updated to reflect the effective date of the HTI-1 Final Rule.
+This FAQ has been updated pursuant to the HTI-1 Final Rule.